V-Sekai-fire/minizinc-mcp/README.md

 ## Features

 - Solve MiniZinc models using chuffed solver (fixed, not configurable)
+- Validate MiniZinc models for syntax and type errors without solving
 - Support for both MZN (model) and DZN (data) content as strings
 - Automatic standard library inclusion (e.g., `alldifferent.mzn`) when not present in models
 - Comprehensive output format: Parses DZN format for variable extraction, passthroughs output_text from explicit output statements